Hopper-Snyder Homestead

 Hopper-Snyder Homestead is a historic home located at Delaware Township, Northumberland County, Pennsylvania.
-It was built about 1800, and is a 2 1/2-story, five bay by two bay, rectangular stone dwelling with a wood-frame addition.
+It was built from 1790 to 1800, and is a 2 1/2-story, five bay by two bay, rectangular stone dwelling with a wood-frame addition.
 It has a gable roof and interior stone chimney.

 It was added to the National Register of Historic Places in 1979.